topfreegames/pusher/docs/overview.md

 * **Multi-services** - Pusher supports both gcm and apns services, but plugging a new one shouldn't be difficult;
 * **Stats reporters** - Reporting of sent, successful and failed notifications can be done easily with pluggable stats reporters.
 For now only StatsD is supported;
 * **Feedbacks reporters** - Feedbacks from APNS and GCM can be easily sent to pluggable reporters.
 For now only Kafka producer is supported;
-* **Removal of invalid tokens** - Tokens which receive an invalid token feedback are automatically deleted from the database;
+* **Handling of invalid tokens** - Tokens which receive an invalid token feedback can be easily handled by pluggable handlers.
+For now they are deleted from a PostgreSQL database;
 * **Easy to deploy** - Pusher comes with containers already exported to docker hub for every single of our successful builds.

-## Architecture

-Pusher is based on some premises:
-- You have a PostgreSQL Database with tables containing the device token registered in apns or gcm service;

 ## The Stack